 Departure Dates: This holiday can commence on the day of your choice – April to November.
 Sometimes it is available later in the season – it depends on the weather so please ask.

-Visa Information: The Turkish Consulate has advised that the stamp / sticker visa on arrival will be abolished from April 10, 2014 and will be completely replaced by the e-visa application process.
-All visitors to Turkey are required to purchase their entry visa via the Turkish Government website www.evisa.gov.tr prior to travel.
+Visa Information: All visitors to Turkey are required to purchase their entry visa via the Turkish Government website www.evisa.gov.tr prior to travel.

 Day 1: Kayseri – Cappadocia (Mustafapasa village)

 Meet at the airport of Kayseri and transfer to Cappadocia (1 hour).Check into our accommodation for the next four nights in Mustafapasa, a charming town which was inhabited by Orthodox Greeks until 1923.
 At this date Turkey and Greece signed the Lausanne Treaty, concerning the exchange of population between the two countries.
 Today, you can still see Greek masonry on the exteriors of old houses.